nick-cheatwood7/react-assignment1/README.md

 ## React Complete

-    This project covers Assignment #1 from the _React – The Complete Guide_.
+    This project covers Assignment #1 from the React – The Complete Guide on Udemy.